libinghui0000/huihui.github.io/_pages/about.md

 Publication
 =====
 [1] **Stable, Fast and Accurate: Kernelized Attention with Relative Positional Encoding** (NeurIPS 2021)
    Shengjie Luo\*, **Shanda Li**\*, Tianle Cai, Di He, Dinglan Peng, Shuxin Zheng, Guolin Ke, Liwei Wang, Tie-Yan Liu

-   <font face="Times New Roman">We propose a new method to accelerate attention calculation for Transformers with relative positional encoding (RPE) on top of the kernelized attention by utilizing Fast Fourier Transform (FFT).
-Our method also helps to stablize training of kernelized attention models.</font>
+   We propose a new method to accelerate attention calculation for Transformers with relative positional encoding (RPE) on top of the kernelized attention by utilizing Fast Fourier Transform (FFT).
+Our method also helps to stablize training of kernelized attention models.

 Education
 =====